jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 1. We **spent quite some time to understand how everything works**.
 We wanted to modify the framework just a little bit to fit our needs better, but got lost by the big amount of files.
 2. It only worked on a local network.
 We wanted to share a link to the game after the jam, but it was impossible as everyone would have conflicted with each other (playing on the same instance).

-These two points lead to the creation of jammer.
+These two points led to the creation of jammer.
 See below.

 ### Jammer

-Check it out here: [github.com/jtpio/jammer](//github.com/jtpio/jammer)
+Check it out here: [github.com/jtpio/jammer](//github.com/jtpio/jammer) (with documentation and examples)

 Jammer is obviously inspired by HappyFunTimes, but with the following goals in mind:

 - It should be possible to **put the game online** and allow many players to connect to different game sessions simultaneously, without interferring with each other.
 - Everything should be kept at the **strict minimum**.
 Only the networking part is supported, but it is easy to interface with a game engine like Phaser for example.
+- Get things done quickly.
+- Good for small projects like a game jam.
+Maybe too simple for a bigger project.

 #### How it works

 1. A server routes messages between players (phones) and the main shared screen.
 It is actually just a **simple relay**.
 2. The main game runs in the shared web browser (main screen), and phones are used as controllers.
-3. The all system is event-based.
+3. The system is event-based.
 Listen to events to take actions.

 ## Examples